nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   | Tokens_sent of transfer_descriptor_param
 ```

-The policy has an extension point, `Owner_custom`.
-If required, a custom owner policy
-can be created and used instead of the standard ones.
-For instance, a behavior which combines an owner hook and a white list may be supported.

 ##### Permission Policy Formulae

 Each concrete implementation of the permission policy can be described by a formula